Skip to content

 During Chapter 13 bankruptcy, creditors cannot begin or continue their collection efforts.
 For example, they cannot send collection notices, foreclose on or repossess property, or file a collection lawsuit.
 This protection is called the bankruptcy “stay.”
 In addition, the debtor retains possession of their indebted property so long as they make payments under the approved repayment plan.

 At the end of the repayment plan, the bankruptcy court will order the discharge of any remaining dischargeable debts.
 However, certain obligations, such as unpaid taxes, child support arrears, or student loans, can’t be discharged.
-Talk to a Chapter 13 lawyer to find out more.
+Talk to a Chapter 13 lawyer in Ohio to find out more.

 What Are the Advantages of Chapter 13 Bankruptcy